Identifont

 The upper-case 'G' has a bar to the left.

-The leg of the upper-case 'R' is straight.
+The centre bar of the upper-case 'R' meets the vertical.

 There are more than ten differences; only the first ten are shown.